acrobox/docs/docs/cli/start.md

 with `acrobox` user permissions, where `IMAGE` is the image name previously configured by `abx add`.

-For example, if the image name was `namespace/image`, the host directory `/acrobox/namespace/image` will be mounted to `/data` on the container.
+For example, if `IMAGE` is `namespace/image` then the host directory `/acrobox/namespace/image` will be mounted to `/data` on the container.

 Note that the directory is named using the underlying image name, not the